Last updated: January 23, 2014

 The delay in primary enforcement for cell phone violations essentially was a warning period.
+Warnings continued after July 1, however, with police writing over 100 notices as of early December.
 Texting has been subject to full enforcement since both bans went into effect in summer 2012.

 West Virginia was the 36th state to ban text messaging while driving.